percona/everest-doc/docs/upgrade_with_cli.md

 !!! note
     It is recommended that you create backups of your databases prior to upgrading Percona Everest.

-To upgrade Percona Everest using the CLI, execute the following command:
+1. To upgrade Percona Everest using the CLI, execute the following command:

     everestctl upgrade

 ??? example "Expected output"

+2. After upgrading, refresh the Percona Everest UI to access the new version.